Beach in Menorca

 Villas in Menorca

 Forget overcrowded tourist hotspots and step into the enchanting island of Menorca.
-More low-key than its Balearic neighbours, this stunning island offers sparkling beaches, dazzling Mediterranean waters and seriously sensational seafood.
+More low-key than its Balearic neighbours, Ibiza and Mallorca, this stunning Spanish island offers sparkling beaches, dazzling Mediterranean waters, and seriously sensational seafood.

-Crowned a UNESCO Biosphere Reserve, you’ll also be treated to floral meadows and picturesque views over the rolling hills.
-Wander through white-washed villages, explore fascinating archaeological sites and toast to the sunset with a famous Xoriguer Gin!
+Crowned a UNESCO Biosphere Reserve, you’ll also be treated to floral meadows and picturesque views across the rolling hills.
+Wander through white-washed villages, explore fascinating archaeological sites, and toast to the sunset with the island’s famed Xoriguer Gin.

-For a truly authentic experience, stay at one of our villas in Menorca and discover the island like a local!
+For a truly authentic experience, choose from our luxury stays, family-friendly options, or villas with private pools and discover the island like a local.

-• Due to strong coastal winds, Menorca is the perfect place for water-sports.
-Get involved in windsurfing, sailing and kite surfing or go scuba diving to explore captivating shipwrecks.
+• Due to strong coastal winds, Menorca is the perfect place for water sports.

 • Try Menorca’s most famous delicacy, caldereta de langosta – a delicious lobster stew cooked in tomato, garlic and onion sauce.